Test of streaming and triggered readout schemes for the TPEX Lead Tungstate Calorimeter: Streaming and Triggered Readout

-The events forming a coincidence with channel 0 were identified.
+The events forming a coincidence with the trigger were identified.
 The same procedure, as explained above, was used to determine the coincidence between events from different crystals.
 Figure \ref{figIF6:coin14} clearly shows that these coincidences exist and the time offset between events in channel 4 and channel 1.
-Other channels had similar offset with channel 4.
+Other channels had a similar offset from the trigger as channel 4.

 Using the determined time offsets for channel 4, the original data sample was searched for all events which are in agreement with these offsets.
 Figure \ref{figIF7:digioff} shows all the selected events in the central crystal which are in coincidence with at least 6 other events either in digitizer channels or the trigger signal.
 The number of such events (21452 events) is more than two times larger than the total number of trigger events recorded by the QDC (9971 events) for this particular run.
-Showing a clear advantage of streaming readout compared to "classical" triggered readout.
+What demonstrates some limitations of the V792 performance at high rate.

-In approximately 4 \% of the events recorded by the digitizer, there was an error in the readout indicating that the digitizer conversion was not finished.
-This was a random occurance during a run, so when selecting events in the digitizer that also had a trigger, we saw 4 \% fewer events than in the QDC.
+In approximately 4\% of the events recorded by the digitizer, there was an error in the readout indicating that the digitizer conversion was not finished.
+This was a random occurrence during a run, so when selecting events in the digitizer that also had a trigger, we saw 4 \% fewer events than in the QDC.

-Considering that the same data was measured with two different data acquisition schemes, the question arose if we can clearly identify events recorded in QDC in the huge amount of data recorded by the digitizer (approx. 190000 in the same crystal).
+Considering that the same data was measured with two different data acquisition schemes, the question arose if we can clearly identify events recorded in the QDC in the huge amount of data recorded by the digitizer (digitizer records $\sim$19 times more events in crystal targeted by the beam).